United Kingdom: Devolution

 Prime Minister Keir Starmer meets with the first ministers of Scotland, Northern Ireland and Wales during the Council of Nations and Regions summit.

 In the United Kingdom a process of devolution has transferred various powers from the UK Government to three of the four UK countries—Scotland, Northern Ireland and Wales—as well as to the regions of England, which since 1999 have their own governments and parliaments that control various devolved matters.
-These powers vary and have been moved to the Scottish Government, the Welsh Government, the Northern Ireland Executive and in England, the Greater London Authority and Combined Authorities.
+These powers vary and have been moved to the Scottish Government, the Welsh Government, the Northern Ireland Executive and (in England) to strategic authorities: the Greater London Authority, combined authorities, and combined county authorities.
 Amongst the devolved parliaments across the United Kingdom, the Scottish Parliament has the most extensive responsibilities for devolved powers, and has been described as "one of the most powerful devolved parliaments in the world".

-The UK has an uncodified constitution and constitutional matters are not amongst the powers that have been devolved.
+The United Kingdom has an uncodified constitution and constitutional matters are not amongst the powers that have been devolved.
 Under the doctrine of parliamentary sovereignty, the UK Parliament could, in theory, therefore, abolish the Scottish Parliament, Senedd or Northern Ireland Assembly.
 Though in the Scotland Act 2016 and the Wales Act 2017 it states that the Scottish Government and the Welsh Government "are a permanent part of the United Kingdom's constitutional arrangements".

 In practice it would be politically difficult for the UK Parliament to abolish devolution to the Scottish Parliament and the Senedd because these institutions were created by referendums.
 The political constraints placed upon the UK Parliament's power to interfere with devolution in Northern Ireland are greater still, because devolution in Northern Ireland rests upon an international agreement with the Government of Ireland.
 The UK Parliament restricts the three devolved parliaments' legislative powers in economic policy matters through an act passed in 2020.

 England

 Unlike Scotland, Northern Ireland and Wales, England does not have a separate devolved government or national parliament, rather a process of devolution of powers from the central government to local authorities has taken place, first in 1998.
-The Greater London Authority (GLA) was set up following a referendum in 1998.
+The Greater London Authority was set up following a referendum in 1998.
 Colloquially known as City Hall, it is the devolved regional government body for Greater London.
-It consists of two political branches: an Executive Mayor and the London Assembly, which serves as a check and balance on the Mayor.
+It consists of two political branches: a directly elected Mayor of London and the London Assembly, which serves as a check and balance on the Mayor.

-A Combined Authority (CA) is a type of local government institution introduced in England outside Greater London by the Local Democracy, Economic Development and Construction Act 2009.
-CAs allow a group of local authorities to pool appropriate responsibility and receive certain devolved functions from central government in order to deliver transport and economic policy more effectively over a wider area.
-A Combined County Authority (CCA) is a similar type of local-government institution introduced in England outside Greater London by the Levelling-up and Regeneration Act 2023, but may only be formed by upper-tier authorities: county councils and unitary authorities.
+A combined authority is a type of local government institution introduced in England outside Greater London by the Local Democracy, Economic Development and Construction Act 2009.
+CAs allow a group of local authorities to pool appropriate responsibility and receive certain devolved functions from central government to deliver transport and economic policy more effectively over a wider area.
+A combined county authority is a similar type of local-government institution introduced in England outside Greater London by the Levelling-up and Regeneration Act 2023, but may only be formed by upper-tier authorities: county councils and unitary authorities.